Hi! I’m Teresa Romain…

 Some of the people (living and dead) I would love to have dinner with:

-Megan & Harry; George & Amal Clooney; Oprah; Greta Thunberg; Brené Brown; Liz Gilbert; Pope Francis; Julia Roberts; Katharine Hepburn; Gregory Peck; Audrey Hepburn; Bobby Kennedy; Michelle & Barack Obama; Jimmy Carter; Princess Diana; Hugh Jackman and his wife, Deborra; Kobe Bryant; Mother Teresa; The Dalai Lama; Tom Hanks; Christopher & Dana Reeve; Nelson Mandela; Martin Luther King, Jr., John Lewis; Fred Rogers; and Harrison Ford.
+Megan & Harry; George & Amal Clooney; Oprah; Greta Thunberg; Brené Brown; Liz Gilbert; Pope Francis; Julia Roberts; Katharine Hepburn; Gregory Peck; Jimmy Stewart; Audrey Hepburn; Bobby Kennedy; Michelle & Barack Obama; Jimmy Carter; Princess Diana; Hugh Jackman and his wife, Deborra; Kobe Bryant; Mother Teresa; The Dalai Lama; Elie Wiesel; Victor Frankl; Thomas Merton; Jane Goodall; Tom Hanks & Rita Wilson; Christopher & Dana Reeve; Nelson Mandela; Martin Luther King, Jr., John Lewis; Fred Rogers; and Harrison Ford.

 When Calls the Heart